AhsanAyub/irp-driven-ransomware-analysis/dataset/README.md

 ### Dataset Information

-The Git repository does not contain the dataset; however, the local machine's git version does in this folder.
+The online Git repository does not contain the dataset; however, the local machine's git version does in this folder.
 The Dataset folder has `18` subfolders, each belongs to a ransomware family.
 Additionally, every ransomware family has one randomly selected sample's IRP logs dataset.
 The datasets are partioned in `5` minutes timeframe and saved in `pkl.gz` format.
 There are up to `18` such files in each subfolder.

-Datasets can be shared upin request.
+Datasets can be shared upon request.
 The following is the description of the datasets of every ransowmare family we have worked on -

-Family Name: `Critoni`
+* Family Name: `Critoni`
-Sample Name: `0f718f875bda8343658f8e7ae0054d9c84ed2de1cfa2e8a7ece80016de99a712`
+* Sample Name: `0f718f875bda8343658f8e7ae0054d9c84ed2de1cfa2e8a7ece80016de99a712`

 ```
 Sl.
 Pre-Opn		Post-Opn	Shape